António Oliveira (footballer, born 1982): Playing career

-After being rarely used, Toni subsequently represented Casa Pia A.C., Clube Oriental de Lisboa and G.D.
-Fabril, retiring with the latter in 2011 at the age of just 29.
+After being rarely used, Toni subsequently represented Casa Pia, Oriental and Fabril Barreiro, retiring with the latter in 2011 at the age of just 29.

 Coaching career

+Early career

-In late January 2014, after being a coach of A.D.
-Oeiras' under-19 squad, Oliveira moved to Iran to join his father's staff at Tractor Sazi F.C.
-In January 2017, he was named Vanja Radinović's assistant at NK Rudar Velenje.
+In late January 2014, after being a coach of Oeiras' under-19 squad, Oliveira moved to Iran to join his father's staff at Tractor Sazi In January 2017, he was named Vanja Radinović's assistant at Rudar Velenje.

-In 2017, Oliveira rejoined his father's staff, now at Kazma SC.
-Both left the club in 2019, and in December of that year, he became Jesualdo Ferreira's assistant at Santos FC of the Campeonato Brasileiro Série A.
+In 2017, Oliveira rejoined his father's staff, now at Kazma.
+Both left the club in 2019.

+In December 2019, Oliveira became Jesualdo Ferreira's assistant at Santos of the Campeonato Brasileiro Série A. He was offered to stay at the club after being acting as head coach of the under-23 squad, but left with Jesualdo nonetheless.

+Athletico Paranaense

 On 22 October 2020, Oliveira was appointed assistant coach of Paulo Autuori at Athletico Paranaense.
 The following 6 February, he was named coach of the under-23 squad for the 2021 Campeonato Paranaense.

 On 13 March 2021, Oliveira was named coach of Athletico's first team, with Bruno Lazaroni taking his previous role.
 He resigned on 9 September, after six winless matches.

+Benfica B

 On 5 January 2022, Oliveira was appointed manager of Benfica B, until the end of the 2021–22 season.
 He left the side in May, as his contract would not be renewed.

+Cuiabá

 On 2 June 2022, Oliveira agreed to return to Brazil, and was named head coach of Cuiabá in the top tier.
-He left the club at the end of the season, after not renewing his contract, and took over fellow league team Coritiba on 13 December.
+He left the club at the end of the season, after not renewing his contract.

+Coritiba

+On 13 December 2022, Oliveira took over fellow top tier side Coritiba.
+He was dismissed by Coxa on 18 April 2023, after a poor campaign in the 2023 Campeonato Paranaense and a 3–0 loss to Flamengo in the league opener.

+Return to Cuiabá

+On 13 May 2023, Oliveira returned to his previous club Cuiabá, replacing compatriot Ivo Vieira.
+He was awarded the 2023 Campeonato Brasileiro Série A head coach of the month in July.

+Corinthians

+On 9 February 2024, Cuiabá announced that Oliveira had left the club to join Corinthians, as his new side paid a R$ 1.04 million release clause.
+He was sacked on 2 July, after a 2–0 loss to rivals Palmeiras.

+Sport Recife

+On 9 May 2025, after nearly one year without a club, Oliveira returned to Brazil and its first division, after being appointed head coach of Sport Recife.
+On 4 June, after four winless matches, he was sacked.

+Remo

+On 19 June 2025, Oliveira agreed to become the head coach of Remo.
+He was dismissed on 22 September, after just 14 matches.